ooseni/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

     	.
 Prototype: void swap_int(int *a, int *b);

-2. This writes a a function that returns the length of a string.
+2. This writes a function that returns the length of a string.

     	.
 Prototype: int _strlen(char *s);

+3. This writes a function that prints a string, followed by a new line, to stdout.

+    	.
+Prototype: void _puts(char *str);

+FYI: The standard library provides a similar function: puts.
+Run man puts to learn more.